nanochess/RayTracer/README.md

 This is a port of the amazing Ray Tracer in Atari 8-bit BASIC by D. Scott Williamson.
 You can see it at [https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson](https://bunsen.itch.io/raytrace-movie-atari-8bit-by-d-scott-williamson) in turn based on a static BBC micro version by @coprolite9000 [https://bbcmic.ro/?t=9ctpk](https://bbcmic.ro/?t=9ctpk)

-I asked him for permission to make a port to a boot sector, and here it is.
+I asked Williamson for permission to make a port to a boot sector, and here it is.
+I was running around 590 bytes until I found a duplicated calculation that could be made into a subroutine.
+The code isn't exactly the same because I changed some constants to adapt it, and also collapsed some to save bytes.
+Anyway, I'm pretty happy I finally found good use for the VGA palette!

 If you are going to run it in real hardware it requires a minimum of a Pentium Pro, otherwise most modern emulators will be able to run it.

+One of the biggest surprises is how so fast are modern computers so technically the animation is real-time in my Macbook Air running the ray tracer in Windows XP under VirtualBox.
+You can see it on [Youtube](https://www.youtube.com/watch?v=AZdzECF2Huw).

 ### How to use it.